 The individual performance goals, which compose 25% of the targeted annual incentive cash bonus, varied from individual to individual and included both objective and subjective measures of performance.
 The individual performance goals were intended to align the individual officers with the Company's business strategies and objectives in each officer's sphere of duties and control.
 Examples include achievement of specified customer and employee satisfaction ratings, implementation of programs and systems, process and control improvements, completion of development projects, and meeting specified financial goals.
-These individual goals are keys to financial and business success for Jack Henry and thus contribute to producing income and stockholder returns over the long-term.
+These individual goals are keys to financial and business success for the Company and thus contribute to producing income and stockholder returns over the long-term.
 Grading of performance on the individual performance goals was in some cases "achieved" or "not achieved" and in other cases based on a sliding scale, such as from fail to below target, at target and above target, and thus some potential individual performance bonus amounts varied from zero to target and above target.
+After determining the individual performance goal achievement percentage for each Named Executive, the HC&C Committee used its negative discretion to reduce the individual performance goal payout to 75% of the amount achieved to support the Company's fiscal 2023 decision to maintain full employment and to better reflect the fiscal year performance.

 Potential bonus payouts related to individual performance goals generally range from 0 to 100% and, in some instances, could range to a maximum of 150% as to specific scalable goals.
 The overall bonus percentages and ranges were determined primarily by reference to comparative compensation data provided to the HC&C Committee by its independent advisor.
 The maximum bonus was intended to be payable only upon truly superior performance.
-The HC&C Committee intended for this bonus plan to provide a strong incentive for management to meet and exceed budgetary income and individual performance goals in fiscal 2022.
+The HC&C Committee intended for this bonus plan to provide a strong incentive for management to meet and exceed budgetary income and individual performance goals in fiscal 2023.

-The full fiscal 2022 incentive bonuses paid, including amounts paid for achievement of individual performance goals, were as follows:
+The full fiscal 2023 incentive bonuses paid, including amounts paid for achievement of individual performance goals, were as follows: